rlaiola/adminer-export-command/README.md

 ## Overview

-When working with databases through Adminer, users often need to save their SQL queries for documentation, sharing, or version control.
+When working with databases through Adminer, users often need to save their SQL queries for documentation, sharing, backup, or version control.
 While Adminer provides excellent database management capabilities, it lacks a straightforward way to export the current SQL command being edited.

 This plugin solves that problem by adding an **Export** link/button to the SQL command editor, allowing users to: